NethermindEth/rust-template/README.md

 ## License

-TODO(template) - update [license](https://www.notion.so/nethermind/Open-Source-Software-Usage-and-Licensing-Policy-1c3360fc38d080fd9e61c29b35d1d5af) if needed
+TODO(template) - update [license](https://www.notion.so/nethermind/Open-Source-Software-Usage-and-Licensing-Policy-1c3360fc38d080fd9e61c29b35d1d5af) if needed.
+For commercial licenses it is required to get an approve from Legal.

 Apache 2.0